Politics of Minnesota: History

 In the 2006 mid-term election, Democrats were elected to all state offices except for governor and lieutenant governor, where Republicans Tim Pawlenty and Carol Molnau narrowly won reelection.
 The DFL also posted double-digit gains in both houses of the legislature, elected DFLer Amy Klobuchar to the U.S. Senate, and increased the Democratic U.S. House caucus by one, Tim Walz (MN-01).

 However, in the 2010 mid-terms, the 8th district, a Democratic stronghold for decades in the Iron Range, elected Republican Chip Cravaack over long-time incumbent Jim Oberstar, splitting the delegation again, 4 to 4.
 Republicans also captured both houses of the Minnesota Legislature for the first time in decades.
 However, Democratic candidate Mark Dayton won control of the governorship, making all of Minnesota's statewide elected officials Democrats.
 In the 2012 election, Democrat Rick Nolan recaptured Oberstar's seat, bringing the ratio to 5 Democrats and 3 Republicans again at the national level.
 They also captured majorities in both chambers of the Minnesota Legislature.

+In 2016, Donald Trump was defeated by just 44,593 votes in 2016.
+Trump's near-win has motivated the GOP to invest heavily in the state, matching resources allocated to other key Midwestern battlegrounds like Michigan, Pennsylvania, and Wisconsin.

-However, during the 2018 mid-term elections the Republican party recovered both the 8th district and the 1st district, as the former representative of the first district, Tim Walz (D) ran for and was elected governor.
+During the 2018 mid-term elections the Republican party recovered both the 8th district and the 1st district, as the former representative of the first district, Tim Walz (D) ran for and was elected governor.
 The Minnesota Democratic–Farmer–Labor Party flipped two Twin Cities suburban districts, the 2nd and the 3rd district with candidates Angie Craig and Dean Phillips, which maintained the ratio of 5 Democrats and 3 Republicans representing Minnesota at the national level.
 The 2018 mid-term election also saw the election of Ilhan Omar as representative of Minnesota's 5th congressional district.
-She gained national recognition for her involvement with The Squad, a progressive group of newly elected representatives including New York Representative Alexandria Ocasio-Cortez and for a July 14, 2019 tweet by President Donald Trump saying the four Democratic members of Congress, should "go back and help fix the totally broken and crime infested places from which they came.
-Then come back and show us how it is done" in response to attacks from members of the group on how he was running the country.
+She gained national recognition for her involvement with The Squad, a progressive group of four newly elected representatives including New York Representative Alexandria Ocasio-Cortez.

+State legislature

+From 1915 to 1973, elections to the Minnesota Legislature were nonpartisan, though members organized into a Conservative Caucus and a Liberal Caucus.
+Most Republicans joined the Conservatives and most Farmer Laborites joined the Liberals, while the Democrats were more split.
+The Farmer Labor Party was successful statewide in the 1930s but only controlled the Minnesota House of Representatives twice.
+The DFL had more success by the 1950s but was hampered by malapportionment in the legislative maps.